Recent Publications

 Chebli Y, Bidhendi AJ, Kapoor K, Geitmann A. (2021) Current Biology 31: R681-R695

 The plant cell wall is assembled upon cell division and growth.
 The regulation of the delivery of cell wall components and of the assembly process proper relies with the cytoskeleton.
-In this review we summarize how the elements of the cytoskeleton-plasma membrane-cell wall continuum interact.
+In this review we summarize how this happens

 Live imaging of cellulose and pectin in walls of growing plant cells